KDE/digikam-doc/getting_started/installation.rst

 |       The prior and later Ventura macOS Security and Privacy Panel with the Accessibility Permissions                            |
 +----------------------------------------------------------------+-----------------------------------------------------------------+

 - **Full Disk**: You must allow digiKam to access files and folders outside the Photos directory, if you place your collections elsewhere on your computer.
-Also, full disk acess allow digiKam to access data from other applications if you use the gPhoto2 driver to communicate with your camera for example.
+Also, full disk access allow digiKam to access data from other applications if you use the gPhoto2 driver to communicate with your camera for example.

 +----------------------------------------------------------------+-----------------------------------------------------------------+
 |    .. figure:: images/macos_legacy_privacy_fulldisk.webp       |    .. figure:: images/macos_ventura_privacy_fulldisk.webp       |